-- Points: points within the bounding circle - Lines: circular arcs perpendicular to the bounding circle (including diameters as a special case) The Regular Tessellations {m,n} There is a regular tessellation, $\{m,n\}$ of the hyperbolic plane by regular m-sided polygons meeting n at a vertex provided (m-2)(n-2) > 4.
+- Points: points within the bounding circle - Lines: circular arcs perpendicular to the bounding circle (including diameters as a special case)

+The Regular Tessellations {m,n}

+There is a regular tessellation, $\{m,n\}$ of the hyperbolic plane by regular m-sided polygons meeting n at a vertex provided (m-2)(n-2) > 4.

 The tessellation $\{8,3\}$ superimposed on the Circle Limit III pattern.

-Equidistant Curves and Petrie Polygons Given a hyperbolic line and a hyperbolic distance, there are two equidistant curves, one on each side of the line, whose points are that distance from the given line.
-A Petrie polygon is a polygonal path of edges in a regular tessellation traversed by alternately taking the leftmost and right-most edge at each vertex.
+Equidistant Curves and Petrie Polygons

+For each hyperbolic line and a given hyperbolic distance, there are two equidistant curves, one on each side of the line, all of whose points are that distance from the given line.

+A Petrie polygon is a polygonal path of edges in a regular tessellation traversed by alternately taking the left-most and right-most edge at each vertex.

 A Petrie polygon (blue) based on the $\{8,3\}$ tessellation, and a hyperbolic line (green) with two associated equidistant curves (red).

-Coxeter's Leonardo and Intelligencer Articles In Leonardo 12, (1979), pages 19-25, Coxeter used hyperbolic trigonometry to find the following expression for the angle ω that the backbone arcs make with the bounding circle in Circle Limit III. $\cos(\omega) = (2^{1/4} - 2^{-1/4})/2$ or $\omega \approx 79.97^{\circ}$ Coxeter derived the same result, using elementary Euclidean geometry, in The Mathematical Intelligencer 18, No. 4 (1996), pages 42-46.
-Mathematical Intelligencer Cover
+Coxeter's Leonardo and IntelligencerArticles

+In Leonardo 12, (1979), pages 19-25, Coxeter used hyperbolic trigonometry to determine that the angle ω that the backbone arcs make with the bounding circle is given by:

-Mathematical Intelligencer Contents Page
+$$\cos \omega = (2^{1/4} - 2^{-1/4})/2$$ or $\omega \approx 79.97^{\circ}$

+Coxeter derived the same result, using elementary Euclidean geometry, in The Mathematical Intelligencer 18, No. 4 (1996), pages 42-46.

+A General Theory?

+The cover of The Mathematical Intelligencer containing Coxeter's article, showed a reproduction of Escher's Circle Limit III print and the words "What Escher Left Unstated".

+Also an anonymous editor, remarking on the cover, wrote:

-"On The Cover:" Coxeter's enthusiasm for the gift M.C.
+Coxeter's enthusiasm for the gift M.C.
 Escher gave him, a print of Circle Limit III, is understandable.
 So is his continuing curiosity.
 See the articles on pp. 35-46.
 He has not, however said of what general theory this pattern is a special case.
 Not as yet.

-Annonymous Editor A General Theory We use the symbolism (p,q,r) to denote a pattern of fish in which p meet at right fin tips, q meet at left fin tips, and rfish meet at their noses.
-Of course p and q must be at least three, and r must be odd so that the fish swim head-to-tail (as they do in Circle Limit III).
+A General Theory

+We use the symbolism (p,q,r) to denote a pattern of fish in which p meet at right fin tips, q meet at left fin tips, and r fish meet at their noses.
+Of course p and q must be at least three, and r must be odd so that the fish swim head-to-tail.

 The Circle Limit III pattern would be labeled (4,3,3) in this notation.

 A (5,3,3) Pattern